What is [Beard Oil] and How Do You Use itBy Anil Davé | Last updated 4th June 2020

 - Castor oil – Great oil that can act as a moisturiser.
 It helps stimulate hair growth and Castor oil is denser than most oils so it creates a thicker dense beard look.

-I just love coconut oil.
-I've said it other posts that we keep jars of it all over the house.
-As I said this just my list of popular oils, if you want to look into carriers oils in more detail, then I suggest you check out this list on Wikipedia.
+As I said this just our list of popular oils, if you want to look into carriers oils in more detail, then I suggest you check out this list on Wikipedia.

 If you've ever shopped around for beard oils then you'll know that there a large number of smells available.
 I mean, I mentioned earlier that I was offered bacon oil by my barber.
 But it's very important to remember that something like bacon beard oil will most probably not be 100% natural.
 It will have a synthetic fragrance.